cybozu-go/moco/DEVELOP.md

 3. `make envtest`
 4. Read [`e2e/README.md`](e2e/README.md)

-MOCO supports multiple MySQL versions, but the LTS version is defined as the MySQL version used within Cybozu.
+MOCO supports multiple MySQL versions.
-The three MySQL versions always used by CI are LTS, the latest, and one version before the latest.
+The three MySQL versions always used by CI are Cybozu internal use version, the latest, and one version before the latest.
 Other supported MySQL versions will be [tested only in Weekly](.github/workflows/weekly.yaml).

 ## Generated files